Virtual Photons Shed Light on the Early Temperature of Dense QCD Matter

 Building upon these validations, we apply the same temperature extraction method to determine \Teff{} from the spacetime-integrated thermal dilepton spectra seen in Fig.~\ref{fig:dilepton_yields}.
 To make the most of \Teff{} as a reliable thermometer for the QGP fireball, we further investigate its connection with the initial temperatures \Tin, marking the beginning of the hydrodynamic expansion, and final freeze-out temperatures \Tf{} across the eight beam energies.
-This is illustrated in Fig.~\ref{fig:initial_final_temp} (for 40-50\% centrality), which includes the initial temperature variations originating from both short-range lumpy fluctuations, and long-range gradients on the system scale.
+This is illustrated in Fig.~\ref{fig:initial_final_temp} (for 40--50\% centrality), which includes the initial temperature variations originating from both short-range lumpy fluctuations, and long-range gradients on the system scale.
 (The latter is the dominant factor, which shrinks with lower beam energies because of the lower temperatures at the fireball's center.)
 Figure~\ref{fig:initial_final_temp} shows that the final freeze-out temperature remains relatively stable down to $\sqrt{s_{_{\rm NN}}}=\,$19~GeV but experiences a sudden drop at $7.7$~GeV.
 This decline is due to the significantly higher $\muB/T$ for this beam energy, which, at the phase transition, accompanies a lower freeze-out temperature.
 The picture is consistent across other centrality classes (not shown), which are primarily determined by the characteristics of the freeze-out line~\cite{Cleymans:2005xv,STAR:2017sal}.

 While we do not find a significant correlation between \Teff{} and \Tf, it appears that \Teff{} is proportional to \Tin.
 Figure~\ref{fig:initial_final_temp} indicates that, as the beam energy decreases, both \Teff{} and \Tin{} display similar behaviour and tend to approach each other; again, these trends are consistently observed across various centralities.
-This observation motivates us to investigate the relationship between the initial mean temperature \Tin{} and the effective temperature \Teff{} in Au+Au collisions at a range of beam energies and centralities.
+This observation, which was anticipated on theoretical grounds~\cite{Kajantie:1981wg,Hwa:1985xg}, motivates us to investigate the relationship between the initial mean temperature \Tin{} and the effective temperature \Teff{} in Au+Au collisions at a range of beam energies and centralities.
 Figure~\ref{fig:temp_extr} demonstrates a linear relationship between the initial mean temperature and the effective temperature,

 where a global fit yields the parameters